How Far Back Do Background Checks Go (The 1 Secret Exception)

 Background checks are designed as a tool for employers to confirm the qualifications of a job candidate.
 Certain types of information on a background check can go back indefinitely.
 For instance, a potential employer can access information regarding your employment history, educational history, and proof of any professional licenses you may have held for an indefinite period of time, as well as juvenile records, in some cases.

 Obviously, this makes sense because an employer needs to verify a candidate’s prior employment experience to determine their qualifications and fit for the position.
 Likewise, an employer needs to access a candidate’s educational background regardless of how long ago he or she attended a school, university, or institution.
-It also is necessary for an employer to confirm that a candidate actually holds the professional license necessary for a job, regardless of when he or she obtained that license.
+It is also necessary for an employer to confirm that a candidate actually holds the professional license necessary for a job, regardless of when he or she obtained that license.

 How far back do employers check driving records, and other public records when determining how far back do background checks go for employment graphic, showing the conditions involved, including what type of employment, what the salary is, who the applicant will be working with and what local federal and state laws determine how far back do employment background checks go.